pontem-network/sp-docs/tutorials/aptos-tutorial.md

 `move init` command automatically adds a dependency on the `AptosFramework` package.
 It also transitively adds a `MoveStdlib` dependency.
 Let's compile that empty package to make Aptos CLI fetch the dependencies, and inspect them.

-First time compilation could take a while, as it fetches the whole `aptos-core` repo from the internet.
+First time compilation could take a while, as it fetches the whole `aptos-core` repo from Github.

 ```shell
 ~/userinfo $ ~/bin/aptos move compile